The Department of Surgery Office of Professional Development is led by Jennifer J. Shin, MD, SM, vice chair for Faculty Development.

 Morales-Garcia is a graduate from the College of the Holy Cross in Worcester, Massachusetts, where she majored in psychology and pre-medical sciences.
 She is pursuing a master’s in healthcare administration (MHA) at Boston College Woods College of Advancing Studies this summer.
 Her degree will focus on health policy and management, healthcare innovation-based strategy and health equity and law.

-In addition to her role as program coordinator, Morales-Garcia also coordinates Grand Rounds for the Department of Surgery.
+In addition to her role as program manager, Morales-Garcia also coordinates Grand Rounds for the Department of Surgery.

 Nathan J. Burke, MBA